Create Participant Loyalty with These 5 Strategies

 - Show Your Appreciation Offer past participants unexpected incentives that make them feel special, like an exclusive registration discount or shuttle service on race day.
 The North Face VIPeak loyalty reward program lets participants earn and use “PeakPoints” for purchases and local events sign up.
 Be creative and clear with your message: loyalty is rewarded.

 - Pull Back the Curtain Be authentic on social media.
 Give your participants a behind-the-scenes look at what goes into organizing your race and keep product promotion and marketing to a minimum.
-Post something fun like this tongue-in-cheek video from Nike or exclusive content only ‘insiders’ can access.
+Post something fun such as exclusive content only ‘insiders’ can access.

 - Take Time to Listen Ask for feedback; plain and simple.
 To retain participants and grow your race, you need to know what works and what needs improvement.
 Send out an online survey or have a face-to-face meeting with your most ardent supporters.
 Be mindful that once feedback is given, noticeable changes should be made.